eugeneai/books/README.md

 Translator's note
 -----------------

-I'm not a professional translator (may be not the on at all) in the field of Philosophy and Philosophic methodology, so I'll appreciate all the possible help.
+I'm not a professional translator (may be not at all) in the field of Philosophy and Philosophic methodology, so I'll appreciate all the possible help.
 That's why, I put this book under the Creative commons licence (see below).